 Rhinomanometry and Rhinometry Together

-Form and Function
+Nasal Airway Form and Function

-The Rhinometer measures the echo location boundary of the nasal cavity from the nasal valve to the back of the sinuses via reflections of the sound pulse produced by changes in the cross sectional area within the nose.
-This is critical to the dentist who needs to know if nasal obstruction will impede the success of OSA treatments.
-Seeing constrictions due to nasal valve collapse, inflamed turbinants, deviated septums, and allergies will allow the dentist to properly cross refer patients to ENT and allergists for maximum treatment success.
+The Rhinometer measures the echo location boundary of the nasal cavity from the nasal valve to the back of the sinuses via reflections of the sound pulse produced by changes in the cross-sectional area within the nose.
+This allows the dentist to understand if any obstruction will impede the success of OSA treatments.
+The Rhinomanometer measures nasal airway resistance by recording the volume and pressure of the air moving through the anterior or posterior parts of the nasal cavity and sinuses.